captainbrosset/eye-dropper-ext/README.md

 A simple browser extension that makes it possible to grab colors from the entire screen, and store them locally for later reuse.

 This extension is built using the new [EyeDropper API](https://developer.mozilla.org/en-US/docs/Web/API/EyeDropper_API) which is supported in Chromium-based browsers (96+).

+Install the extension on Chrome or Edge from here: https://chrome.google.com/webstore/detail/eye-dropper/fjnpfdnpkpdccebgadceaieifiiblabh